Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: Introduction

 Recall that a complete Riemannian manifold is \emph{non-parabolic} if it admits a minimal positive Green's function, and \emph{parabolic} otherwise.
-In our framework, we show that the perturbation potential \(\varphi\) is \(\omega\)-subharmonic.
-It is therefore natural to restrict to K\"ahler potentials with \(\sup_M \varphi < \infty\); throughout we fix the normalization \(\sup_M \varphi = 0\).
+In our framework, as a benefit, the potential $\varphi$ is $\omega$-subharmonic, which is enough for the parabolic case.
+By contrast, in the non-parabolic case the natural quantity is not $\varphi$ itself but the $\omega_\varphi$-harmonic function \(F-\varphi\), which we will explain later.
+Accordingly, Theorem~\ref{MT1} (ii) imposes an annular $L^2$ condition on $F-\varphi$ with respect to $\omega_\varphi$, and the spectral gap is then used to force the vanishing of $F-\varphi$.
+Note that the \(C^2\)-bound on \(\varphi\) together with Lemma~\ref{lem:vol_compa} implies that \(\omega_\varphi\) is uniformly equivalent to \(\omega\).
+Hence the positivity of the bottom of the spectrum passes from \(\omega\) to \(\omega_\varphi\).